gniarchos/wordle-gr/README.md

 A Wordle clone in Greek language.

-This project based on famous game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+This project is based on the famous game [Wordle](https://www.nytimes.com/games/wordle/index.html).
 It is using a list of words from [Scrabble Games](https://sites.google.com/site/dimizaro/lexiko/lexeis5grammaton).

 Made with React.

 ## 🎮 How to play

 The goal of the game is to guess the word within six tries.
 Each guess should be a valid five-letter word.
-Hit the ENTER button to submit your guess.
-After each guess the color of the tiles will change to indicate how close your guess was to the answer.
+Press the ENTER button to submit your guess.
+After each guess, the color of the tiles will change to indicate how close your guess was to the answer.

 🟩 The letter is in the word and in the correct spot.